Carmelo Hayes: Main roster debut and United States Champion (2024–present)

-At Night 1 of the 2024 WWE Draft on the April 26 episode of SmackDown, Hayes was drafted to the SmackDown brand as the third overall draft pick.
+During Night 1 of the 2024 WWE Draft on the April 26 episode of SmackDown, Hayes was drafted to the SmackDown brand as the third overall draft pick.
 He then challenged Undisputed WWE Champion Cody Rhodes to a match as his first opponent as a main roster wrestler, which he lost.
 Hayes participated in the King of the Ring tournament and the Money in the Bank ladder match at the titular event on July 6, but did not win either.
 After Money in the Bank, Hayes began a feud with fellow Money in the Bank competitor Andrade, with the pair having won three matches each against each other by the end of September.
 On the October 25 episode of SmackDown, Hayes and Andrade's game seven match, which was also for a United States Championship opportunity, ended in a no contest after special guest referee and reigning champion LA Knight attacked both men, ending their best-of-seven series match at three wins, three losses and one draw each.
 This led to a triple threat match for the title at Crown Jewel on November 2, which Hayes lost after being pinned by Knight.
 At Royal Rumble on February 1, 2025, Hayes entered the titular match at number 4, but was eliminated by Bron Breakker.
 Afterwards, Hayes attacked Akira Tozawa, causing him to be replaced in the Royal Rumble match by celebrity entrant IShowSpeed.

 On the February 21 episode of SmackDown, Hayes formed a partnership with The Miz dubbed "Melo Don't Miz" (a portmanteau of Hayes' catchphrase "Melo Don't Miss" and The Miz), where they defeated LA Knight and R-Truth in their first match together.
 He won the André the Giant Memorial Battle Royal on the April 18 episode of SmackDown, last eliminating Andrade.
-On September 16, at NXT Homecoming, "Trick-Melo Gang" reunited for one-night only, defeating #DIY (Johnny Gargano and Tommaso Ciampa) with the help of The Miz.
-On the September 26 episode of SmackDown, Hayes and The Miz lost to the Street Profits (Angelo Dawkins and Montez Ford) after miscommunication between the two.
-The following week on SmackDown, Hayes was attacked by Miz as he was about to accept United States Champion Sami Zayn's open challenge for the title, turning face and disbanding Melo Don't Miz.
-Hayes cemented his face turn by doing the same to Miz on the October 17 episode of SmackDown.
+On the September 16 episode of NXT: Homecoming, Hayes and Trick Williams reunited for one night only to defeat #DIY (Johnny Gargano and Tommaso Ciampa) with the help of The Miz.
+The following week on SmackDown, Hayes was attacked by The Miz as he was about to accept United States Champion Sami Zayn's open challenge for the title, turning face for the first time since 2023.

+On the December 19 taping of SmackDown, Hayes defeated United States Champion Ilja Dragunov in an open challenge to win his first title on the main roster.
+WWE officially began recognizing this reign when the episode aired on tape delay on December 26.
+Hayes would successfully defend the title in open challenges against the likes of Johnny Gargano, Shinsuke Nakamura, Ilja Dragunov (twice), Leon Slater, Rey Fénix, Matt Cardona, and El Hijo de Dr. Wagner Jr..
+Hayes then lost the United States Championship to Sami Zayn in an open challenge on the March 27, 2026 episode of SmackDown, ending his reign at 98 days (91 days as recognized by WWE due to tape delay).